skellis46/finger-pointing-moon/case-for-support.md

 - these outputs should address (in some form) the overall aim.
 Can this aim allude to key aspect of communications or is that separate to the 'research'?

 - OUTPUT 7: video essay: collates and articulates key concerns/findings of project [W] RES
-- OUTPUT 8: 8-10 podcasts (transcribed) [W] DEV
+- OUTPUT 8: 2 series of 8 episodes of podcast [W] DEV
-    + Vida Midgelow
+    - 1. Series 1: limits of knowledge
-    + Paul Magee
+        + experimental failures
-    + Harmony Bench (scepticism)
+        + what it means to know something
+        + know-how: craft and practice
-    + Rachel Hann
+        + contradictory research
+        + perception and perceptual error
+        + describing what we know
+        + the things we will never know
+        + machine learning and AI
+        + contemplation, meditation and enlightenment
+        + taste (aesthetic knowledge)
-    + Henk Borgdorff
+        + conspiracy
+        + truth and belief
+    - 2. Series 2: limits of language
-    + Erik Knudsen
+        + unsayable things
-    + Finland?
-Sweden?
-Canada?
+        + dance and language
+        + gaps between different languages
+        + when words fail us
+        + swearing and cussing
+        + language v direct experience
+        + silence and contemplation
-    + Singapore
+        + mutism
-    + Katherine Hawley?
+        + sign language
-    + look at PRAG group?
-    + interviews with wider public (e.g. Jo Fidgen, Lupe, ) - is she worth asking about possible communications thinking? ask to read a short document outlining finger pointing moon project (the concept).
-    + School of Life?
+        + science of language
-    + LessWrong?
+        + computer languages and coding

 - OUTPUT 9: discourse forum: a site for students, potential students, artist-researchers, other disciplines; create with group of people from around the world: look to get 50-100 active users in first year [W] DEV
     + plan for maintenance and sustainability
 - OUTPUT 10: 5 curated talks online (micro-conferences) [W - but curated towards each of 3 problems] DEV
     + e.g. [lesswrong.com/posts/9m9SniwdKsKyfjrMw/inviting-curated-authors-to-give-5-min-online-talks](https://www.lesswrong.com/posts/9m9SniwdKsKyfjrMw/inviting-curated-authors-to-give-5-min-online-talks)
     + these could be held by people who have contributed to the project blog or the podcasts?
-- OUTPUT 11: article for The Conversation [W] RES / DEV
+- OUTPUT 11: article for The Conversation [W] RES / DEV - **remove this**
 - OUTPUT 12: project website and blog [W] RES

 - OUTPUT 13: github site (radical transparency) [W] DEV